omahs/CairoLearnXinYminutes/Readme.md

 ## Full Contract Example

-Below is a simple automated market maker contract example that implements most of what we just learnt!
+Below is a simple automated market maker contract example that implements most of what we just learned!
 Re-write, deploy, have fun!

 ```cairo
 %lang starknet